Schenectady County Historical Society: History

-In little over a decade, the 1990s, the Society grew from a modest house museum called the Dora Jackson House with one room jammed with local history and genealogy, to the expansive Schenectady History Museum; the adjoining Grems-Doolittle historical and genealogical library housing over 2,000 local family files.
+In little over a decade, the 1990s, the society grew from a modest house museum called the Dora Jackson House with one room jammed with local history and genealogy, to the expansive Schenectady History Museum; the adjoining Grems-Doolittle historical and genealogical library housing over 2,000 local family files.

-The Mabee Farm Historic Site—three 17th century farm buildings on 9 acre in Rotterdam Junction, 7 mi west of the City of Schenectady was donated to the Society in the 1993.
+The Mabee Farm Historic Site—three 17th-century farm buildings on 9 acre in Rotterdam Junction, 7 mi west of the City of Schenectady was donated to the society in 1993.

-The Mabee House had been passed from generation to generation for 287 years before being deeded to the Society by George Franchere.
-Franchere also gave the Society 583 family papers including the deed passed by Daniel Janse Van Antwerpen to Jan Pieterse Mabee on January 29, 1705, and he provided generous financial support for Farm operations for several years after his initial gift.
+The Mabee House had been passed from generation to generation for 287 years before being deeded to the society by George Franchere.
+Franchere also gave the society 583 family papers including the deed passed by Daniel Janse Van Antwerpen to Jan Pieterse Mabee on January 29, 1705, and he provided generous financial support for Farm operations for several years after his initial gift.
 Mr. Franchere, the last in that particular line of Mabees, died in Florida in November 2004, and is buried in Vale Cemetery.
 In accord with the Franchere will, part of that income was used in 2008 to purchase 27 acre of adjacent land from Schenectady County, effectively quadrupling the size of the Farm.
 The George E. Franchere Educational Center, was completed in October 2011 on part of the newly acquired land, and provides car and bus parking; space for receptions, presentations, and artifact storage; refreshment facilities; classrooms; and offices for Site management.
 Additionally, in 2009 it acquired 9 acre plus from the NY State Canal Corp on the north side of the Mohawk River, to protect the historic viewshed.
 In the early 2000s, the c.
 1760s Nielsen Dutch barn was moved to the site, and is used for programming.
-Today, the Mabee Farm's collection of 18th century buildings and ongoing farming practices are demonstrative of life in early rural Schenectady.
+Today, the Mabee Farm's collection of 18th-century buildings and ongoing farming practices are demonstrative of life in early rural Schenectady.

-In 2017 the Kindl Family of Schenectady donated a property at 14 N Church Street, Schenectady to the Society.
+In 2017 the Kindl Family of Schenectady donated a property at 14 N Church Street, Schenectady to the society.
 The historic Brouwer House dates to 1735, and is among the oldest houses in the Stockade neighborhood.
-The Society adapted the historic space into creative studios.
+The society adapted the historic space into creative studios.
 In residence at any given point are artists, crafters, musicians, theatre companies, or other local non-profits.
 Behind Brouwer House Creative is an extensive shade garden.